asyncapi/generator/docs/usage.md

   -o, --output <outputDir>       directory to put the generated files (defaults to current directory) -p, --param <name=value>       additional parameters to pass to templates --force-write                  force writing of the generated files to a given directory even if it is a Git repository with unstaged files or not empty dir (defaults to false)
-  --watch-template               watches the template directory and the AsyncAPI document, and re-generate the files when changes occur.
+  --watch-template               watches the template directory and the AsyncAPI document, and re-generates the files when changes occur.
 Ignores the output directory.
 This flag should be used only for template development.
   --map-base-url <url:folder>    maps all schema references from base URL to local folder -h, --help                     display help for command
 ```